John Simoneaux: Biography

 Simoneaux was born in Baton Rouge, Louisiana, United States, where he first learned to play guitar as a young man.
 He played football at Redemptorist High School, graduating in 1985.
-John also played in a heavy metal band, Reaper, during high school.
-In 1996, John earned a BFA in Classical Guitar Performance from Louisiana Tech University, and also studied classical music in Santiago de Compostela, Spain.
+Simoneaux also played in a heavy metal band, Reaper, during high school.
+In 1996, he earned a BFA in classical guitar performance from Louisiana Tech University and also studied classical music in Santiago de Compostela, Spain.

-As soon as he looked old enough, John jammed with the musicians at Tabby Thomas's "Tabby's Blues Box" in Baton Rouge, LA.
+As soon as he looked old enough, Simoneaux jammed with the musicians at Tabby Thomas's "Tabby's Blues Box" in Baton Rouge.
 While at Louisiana Tech, he started jamming with the locals there and eventually became the leader of the house band at the Sundown Tavern in Ruston.
-John also started the band Blue Monday (named as a tribute to the recently deceased Stevie Ray Vaughan), and performed all across North Louisiana.
-John later joined with the talented group of horn players that became known as the Howard Shaft Horns, named after "getting the shaft" at a talent contest held at the Louisiana Tech's Howard Auditorium.
+He also founded the band Blue Monday (named as a tribute to the then-recently deceased Stevie Ray Vaughan), and performed all across North Louisiana.
+He later joined with the talented group of horn players that became known as the Howard Shaft Horns, named after "getting the shaft" at a talent contest held at the Louisiana Tech's Howard Auditorium.
 Blue Monday and the Howard Shaft Horns having parted ways, a new band, Monday's Child, was formed (a name John hated but was too nice to make a big deal about).
 The band consisted of John on guitar and vocals, his friend (although 10 years younger), schoolmate, and former house band member Ryan Munsey on bass, his friend, fellow Louisiana Tech student (although 10 years his senior), student of the Tuesday Night Jams at the Sundown, and eventual former house band member Speedy Mercer, aka "Dr Speed", on drums.
 Once Monday's Child was ready to turn professional and go on tour, Speedy dropped out to keep his day job and was replaced by Donovan Hatcher, a longtime friend, schoolmate, and Blue Monday drummer.
 The three musicians moved to Austin, Texas and performed in and around Austin as the Roadhouse Disciples.
 They eventually toured Switzerland and nearby countries, backing Doug Duffy and also performing as the Roadhouse Disciples, without Duffy.